leviathanbadger/cc-web-components/PROJECT-PLAN.md

 (like the draggable number input and beyond) that can enhance user experiences in web applications, much like Adobe’s UIs have done on the desktop.
 With the project infrastructure in place, the next steps will be to incrementally build and refine each component, continuously testing and documenting as we go.
-The journey will involve deep dives into both Rust and Web APIs, fulfilling the learning goals while producing something concretely valuable.
+The journey will involve deep dives into modern Web APIs, fulfilling the learning goals while producing something concretely valuable.